 Principle of the Theory Of Constraints

-Since the strength of the chain is determined by the weakest link, then the first step to improve an organization must be to identify the weakest link.Eliyahu M. Goldratt (1947 – 2011), Israeli business management guru
+Since the strength of a chain is determined by the weakest link, the first step to improving an organization must be to identify the weakest link.Eliyahu M. Goldratt (1947 – 2011), Expert en gestion d’entreprise Israélien

 In his book, Goldratt gives several examples to illustrate the Theory Of Constraints.
 Besides the steel chain, and its weakest link, the troop of Scouts in the forest marked me very much.

 Indeed, even if some young people are faster, the Scout troop will only arrive at the camp when all the Scouts have arrived.
 Even if they are not physically connected, it is the slowest that dictates the rhythm.